 4. Green Mountain Davy Crockett WiFi Control Portable Wood Pellet Grill

-The Green Mountain is a nice option for those looking for a portable pellet grill that they can take anywhere.
-This grill can operate using your car’s battery or a regular power outlet.
-And yes it is wireless.
+The Green Mountain is a nice option for those looking for a portable compact pellet grill grill that they can take anywhere.
+This grill can be operated using your car’s battery or a regular power outlet.
+And yes, it is wireless.

 What we like: